DmiSzil04/unemployment-analysis/README.md

 # unemployment-analysis

-This work was carried out as part of an interim assessment in the Data Analysis discipline
+This work was carried out as part of the intermediate certification in the discipline "Data Analysis"

 A study of unemployment in Russia